luisgallegosxt/prefect-flows/README.md

 *There are some other extra libraries that might work with the lastest versions.*

 ## Send Mail
 This is a simple flow that receive basic parameter for work as a mailer.
-I call it a single mailer for notifications purpose for exaple.
+I call it a single mailer for notifications purpose for example.
 If you want to use it as a survey mailer i suggest use it as a simple python function, not a flow for best perfomance.

 **Parameters**
 *Example*